Balein-Fercoadee/MontyHallSimulator/readme.md

 Open the solution in Visual Studio and select `Build -> Build Solution`.

-### Using the command line interface (Linux/Windows)
+### Using the command line interface (Windows/MacOS/Linux)

 Run the following command within the solution directory:

 `dotnet build MontyHallSimulator.sln`

-Note: Using either build method, any required NuGet packages will be downloaded and installed.
+Note: Using either build method, NuGet packages will be downloaded and installed for the project.

+## Running

+To use the default number of trials:

+`./MontyHallSimulator`

+To supply the number of trials:

+`./MontyHallSimulator <numberOfTrials>`

+`./MontyHallSimulator 1000000`

-More documentation to come.
+##More documentation to come.